Why you have to “Pay to Play” on Facebook & Instagram

 “Social platforms are like building your house on rented land – the lease may expire, and the cost will almost certainly increase.”

-Spending money on Facebook paid advertising is a way of paying to acquire new customers and subscribers – it’s essential to monitor your Facebook marketing campaigns and work out how much it costs you to bring each user over to your website and convert them into a subscriber to your email list.
-Then compare your Facebook advertising costs to other paid advertising campaigns you run to ascertain where your real estate marketing budget is best spent.
+Spending money with Meta’s paid advertising allows you to pay to acquire new clients and subscribers – it’s essential to monitor your Facebook and Instagram campaigns and work out how much it costs you to bring each person over to your website, and then convert them into a subscriber or enquirer.
+You can also compare your Facebook advertising costs to other paid advertising campaigns you run to ascertain where your real estate marketing budget is best spent.

 Get the most out of your social media advertising

 There’s also no reason why you shouldn’t share your content across multiple social platforms.
-Save your advertising dollars for Facebook and at the same time make the most of the free exposure currently offered by other social networks, such as LinkedIn, Pinterest and Twitter – where you don’t yet have to Pay to Play.
+Save your advertising dollars for Facebook and, at the same time, make the most of the free exposure currently offered by other social networks, such as LinkedIn, TikTok and Twitter.

-The social media landscape is changing.
-It’s harder than ever to gain any kind of organic reach.
-But Facebook ads still have a relatively cost-effective ROI, as long as you make an effort to drive these leads to your website and grow your own audiences from there.
-While we “watch this space” and wait to see how Facebook’s playing field continues to evolve, you should be making the most of the current landscape and bringing in as much new business as possible while you can.
+The social media landscape is forever changing.
+It’s harder than ever to gain any kind of traction through organic reach.
+But Facebook and Instagram ads still have a relatively cost-effective ROI, as long as you make an effort to drive these leads to your website and grow your own audiences from there.

 hoole cta navigating facebook